-2.2 Basis of measurement (Cont'd)
+2.2 Basis of measurement (cont'd)

-Quoted (adjusted) market prices in active markets for identical assets Level 1 Level 2 Valuation techniques for which the lowest level input that is significant to their fair value measurement is directly or indirectly observable.
+Level 1 - Quoted (adjusted) market prices in active markets for identical assets to their fair value measurement is directly or indirectly observable.

-Valuation techniques for which the lowest level input that is significant Level 3 to their fair value measurement is unobservable.
+Level 2 - Valuation techniques for which the lowest level input that is significant to their fair value measurement is unobservable.